retz/retz/doc/getting-started-client.rst

 ::

-   $ retz-client get-file -id 11 --fetch stdout-11 -R path/to/result/dir
+   $ retz-client get-file -id 11 --path stdout-11 -R path/to/result/dir

 A file named ``stdout-11`` should be created at ``path/to/result/dir`` .
 Without ``-R`` option, the file is printed out to standard output.